Algebraic-Programming/HiCR/include/hicr/frontends/channel/README.rst

 * A **capacity** (in number of tokens), and a **token size** (in bytes) needs to be specified for the channel at both producer and consumer
 * A **token buffer** of the specified capacity needs to be created at the consumer side, and needs to be advertised to the producer

+:ref:`quickstart` has more on allocating memory slots and making them globally available.

 Producer
 ----------------------